invirtuteDei/Clicksafe-Intelligence-Python-Scripts/README.md

 The prerequisites can be installed via `pip install -r requirements.txt`

-These scripts also requires Pip and Python 3 to be installed and configured on your device.
+These scripts also require Pip and Python 3 to be installed and configured on your device.

 How to install Python 3: https://realpython.com/installing-python/